RELEASE DATE

 How to Receive Credit

-There are 12 lectures in this activity; you must view all 12 lectures to receive credit.
-The posttest and evaluation are required to receive credit and must be completed online.
+There are 10 lectures in this activity; you must view each lecture to receive credit.
+The posttest and evaluation are required for each course to receive credit and must be completed online.

 Your online account serves as a permanent record of credit certificates earned through icpme.us.